-For more ideas on top popular attractions, check out our comparison post on tourist discount passes, which could help you save money on admission and which also offer family-friendly itineraries.
+For more ideas on top popular attractions, check out our comparison post on tourist discount passes, which could help you save money on admission and also offer family-friendly itineraries.

 All of our pay-what-you-wish walking tours are designed with families in mind and thus welcome kids of all ages.

 There are a number of bike paths and lanes in the city which makes getting around on 2 wheels, even with younger guests a great option.

-You may also want to check out the hop on hop off bus options in Chicago.
-The hop on hop off bus tours are probably the most suited to families, but there do offer non stop options, and even gangster tours if you're trying to keep a teen interested!
+The hop-on hop-off bus tours are probably the most suited to families, but there do offer nonstop options, and even gangster tours if you're trying to keep a teen interested!